Year 3 2024 - 2025

 Possible trips & visitors

-During Year 3, children will attend a number of trips as follows:
+During summer term, children will attend trips as follows:

-Spring Term – Visit to Norton Priory – Theme: ‘The Stone Age.’
+Visit to Norton Priory – Theme: ‘The Romans.’